-ACTIVITIES BUILDING: This building contains a NCAA-size pool, a gymnasium with climbing wall and fitness center, the bookstore, the food services area and a student lounge area.
+ACTIVITIES BUILDING: This building contains a NCAA-size pool, a gymnasium with climbing wall and fitness center, the MCC Bookstore operated by Barnes & Noble, Subway restaurant and a student lounge area.
 All facilities are available to students and community members.